[ Printer Friendly Version ] [ Report Abuse ]

-Here’s an idea of what it had been like for her.
 The night that Lucius had left her on the staircase, he never returned.
-That wicked man.
 She had been up all night, biting her nails to the core and trying to think of something, anything, to do.
-Her thoughts kept melting into each other, changing from vindictive, to helpless, to angry.
+Her thoughts kept melting together, shifting from vindictive, to helpless, to angry.

 It took nearly an hour until people began filling the Great Hall.

 “Cissy!” came a high-pitched voice from across the hall.
 Hurried footsteps grew louder and louder, moving in her direction.
 Narcissa was far too dazed and fatigued to notice Nixie and Vesper approaching her.